 *Dana: According to the Buddha, generosity, or sharing what we have, is one of the central pillars of a spiritual life.
 In the act of giving we develop our ability to let go, cultivate a spirit of caring, and acknowledge the inter-connectedness that we all share.

 Saturday, February 3, 2018, 9 a.m. – Noon

 Nashville Friends House

-Lisa Ernst, meditation teacher and founder of One Dharma Nashville, and Terry Huff, LCSW, psychotherapist specializing in adults with ADHD and author of Living Well with ADHD, will offer a meditation workshop on meditation and ADD/ADHD.
+Lisa Ernst, meditation teacher and founder of One Dharma Nashville, and Terry Huff, LCSW, psychotherapist and author of Living Well with ADHD, will offer a workshop on meditation for adults with ADHD and/or anxiety.
 The workshop will include lecture, practice, and discussion and will address the following: